Dropbox will let users store Google G Suite files

 “It really comes from the fact that we have a big overlap of customer bases,” he said in an interview with VentureBeat.
 “Over 50 percent of Dropbox Business teams also use G Suite, so both sides see that connection.
 We have hundreds of millions of users who have Gmail addresses and are also G Suite users.”

-Blau said the forthcoming email add-on would allow customers to view rich previews of Dropbox files inside Gmail, something that goes beyond what the company’s other email integrations offer at the moment.
-(The company may expand that capability to other services in the future.)
+Blau said the forthcoming email add-on would allow customers to view rich previews of Dropbox files inside Gmail, something that goes beyond anything the company’s other email integrations offer at the moment.
+(Dropbox may expand that capability to other services in the future.)

-Dropbox’s integration with Google echoes a similar partnership between the tech titan and Box.
-Those two companies announced a deal that would allow Box users to store G Suite files inside that company’s enterprise cloud storage and content management environment in October 2016.
+The company’s integration with Google echoes a similar partnership between the tech titan and Box.
+Those two announced a deal that would allow Box users to store G Suite files inside that company’s enterprise cloud storage and content management environment in October 2016.

 That feature hasn’t materialized yet, and Dropbox’s own G Suite storage capability will be in the works for months still.
-Blau said his company plans to have some sort of files integration with G Suite available by the end of this year, though the feature may still be in beta and may not be rolled out to all the company’s users.
+Blau said his company plans to have some sort of file integration with G Suite available by the end of this year, though the feature may still be in beta and may not be rolled out to all the company’s users.

-This deal is also an interesting turn for Dropbox, which has partnered deeply with Microsoft on integrating its storage services into Office 365.
+This deal also marks an interesting turn for Dropbox, which has partnered deeply with Microsoft on integrating its storage services into Office 365.

-It has been a significant couple of weeks for Dropbox.
+In fact, it has been a significant couple of weeks for Dropbox.
 Last Friday, the company released its filing for an initial public offering, revealing that it made $1.1 billion in revenue last year.
 Representatives for the company declined to comment on if or how this partnership could affect that offering.